yuanqing/create-figma-plugin/README.md

 This will generate a `manifest.json` file and a `build/` directory with the plugin bundle.

-To rebuild the plugin whenever you make a change, do:
+To rebuild the plugin whenever you make a change:

 ```
 $ npm run watch